alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }  // namespace winapi::com
 ```

-Crucial for correctness of the above: that `No_copying` prohibits not only copy construction and copy assignment, but also move construction and move assignment.
+Crucial for correctness of the above: that `No_copying` prohibits also move construction and move assignment.

 Detail: `Const_` is defined as just `template< class T > using Const_ = const T;`, which enables uniform “left `const`” a.k.a. “west `const`” syntax.
 Arguably the `Ptr_` constructor is so ultra-simple that the `const` on the parameter serves no direct practical purpose.
 It’s there for uniform rules, namely to *always* declare things that can be `const`, as `const`.